-I prioritised this problem, because it had a great impact on quality of life issues.
+It was reasonable for this problem to be prioritised over others, as it had the greatest impact on quality of life issues.
 It was therefore my objective to:

-- 1. To work in partnership with the local community/councillors. - 2.
-Restore order. - 3.
-Increase public satisfaction/confidence.
+- 1. Work in partnership with the local community/councillors.

+- 2. Restore order/reduce crime

+- Increase public satisfaction/confidence

+- Reduce complaints

-Hopefully, my success criteria would later be measured, not only by a reduction in complaints, but also in increased public satisfaction.
+Hopefully, my success criteria would later be measured by complete eradication of nuisance and disorder, reduction in complaints, and increased public satisfaction/confidence.
 I chose the following responses in order to address these issues.